jsikyoon/jsikyoon.github.io/_posts/2025-06-16-inference-time-scaling-with-verifiers.md

 ## Acknowledgments

 This blog post is reviewed by [Minsu Kim](https://minsuukim.github.io).
+Thank you for the valuable feedback and suggestions.

 ## References